-The original recipe came from The South Beach Diet cookbook.
-The recipes in this cookbook are all very good, and this is one of the best ones.
-I love that I can make a batch of these and then just heat them in the microwave as I want them.
+The original recipe came from The South Beach Diet cookbook (affiliate link).
+The recipes in this book are all excellent, and this recipe is one of the best.
+I love that I can make a batch (12) of these and then just heat them in the microwave as I want them.

-I have varied the vegetables in these egg cups.
+Sometimes I vary the vegetables I use in the recipe.
 Instead of peppers, I have used zucchini squash or asparagus.
 It’s good no matter what vegetables are used.

-- 1 package frozen chopped spinach (thawed and water squeezed out) or 2 cups fresh baby spinach (steamed)
+- 1 9 or 10 ounce package frozen chopped spinach (thawed and water squeezed out or 2 cups fresh baby spinach, steamed)

 - 3/4 cup shredded reduced-fat cheese (Pecorino Romano**, mozzarella or cheddar)

 - 1/4 cup diced red or green peppers

 - salt and pepper (optional)